Nine Good Reasons for Studying and Learning a Foreign Language

 The study of foreign languages, especially Latin, has really helped improve my native English language skills.
 This is due to the fact that many English words have prefixes, suffixes, and roots derived from Latin.
 For example, not knowing the meaning of the word "translucent," a knowledge of Latin would tell me that the root word "luc" means light, and the prefix "trans" means across.
 Hence I could infer that translucent refers to light passing through something.
 Numerous words from French, German, and Spanish are also found in the English language.

 Compared to the multilingual Europeans, most Americans are rather narrow-minded in their views toward people from other countries.
 This is undoubted because the majority of Americans are monolingual and have never interacted with persons from other cultures.
 I have found that my study of foreign languages has made me more tolerant of foreigners and their different cultures.

 An Aid for Doing Research

 A knowledge of French, German, and Russian will be of great assistance for any Ph.D. candidate doing research in one of the sciences such as chemistry, physics, biology, or biochemistry.
 My limited knowledge of German is also proving helpful in my genealogy research as I examine old German census and military records.

 The Chance to Become Bilingual or Multilingual

 I would strongly recommend that if the environment is available, young children should have the chance to learn one or more foreign languages before the age of five.
 At that age, a child has internalized all phonetics and basic grammar patterns of a language for communication.
-In Thailand, there are stories about kids who at the age of six are able to speak fluently Thai, Chinese Mandarin, and English.
+In Thailand, there are stories about kids at the age of six able to speak fluently Thai, Chinese Mandarin, and English.
 If a child is bilingual or multilingual, it will open up so many opportunities in education.

 If you haven't yet studied and learned a foreign language, it is never too late to begin.
 Your skills in a new language can be used for travel and survival, communication with foreign friends, and understanding different world cultures.